blnstrixie/bcp-registrar-system/README.md

 The system features role-based access for administrators, registrars, teachers, and students, each with dedicated tools and workflows.
 It streamlines administrative tasks, improves record accuracy, and allows students to process requests remotely.

+## About this Project
+This project was developed as part of our capstone requirement for the Bachelor of Science in Information Systems program at Bestlink College of the Philippines - San Jose Del Monte.
+It is intended for academic demonstration purposes only and is not yet optimized for production use.

 ## Features

 - **Unified Authentication** – Single login system for administrators, registrars, teachers, and students with role-specific dashboards.